ekamperi/ekamperi.github.io/_posts/2020-08-21-benford-law-covid19-conspiracy-theories.md

 In [this article](https://www.nature.com/articles/d41586-020-01565-5?fbclid=IwAR1FG9iAmGUuJhmgCNTZMHMdJuH4nJ3D2SGCw26lg1CjEPoHzXh4qzrjr40)
 the authors performed a thorough analysis and found that records of cumulative infections and deaths from the United States, Japan, Indonesia and most European nations adhered well to the Benford's law, consistent with accurate reporting.
-The results can be [found here](go.nature.com/2kqtut2).
+Their results can be [found here](go.nature.com/2kqtut2).